xatavian/Lu6/README.md

 };
 ```

-For more details about what can be achieved in a Lu6 file, see the [Grammer details](docs/grammar-details.md)
+For more details about what can be achieved in a Lu6 file, see the [Grammar details](docs/grammar-details.md)

 ## Want to contribute ?